cpumarfrohberg/doxdisco/README.md

 $ uv run disco "How do I install this package?"

 # Use vector search for better semantic understanding
-$ uv run disco "How to configure authentication?" --search-type vector_sentence_transformers
+$ uv run disco "I'm interested in implementing an agent-framework, which part of the docs should I first read?" --search-type vector_sentence_transformers

 # Customize chunking parameters (chunk_size, overlap)
 $ uv run disco "What are the main features?"
 1500 0.3